Mhna1234/algo-trading-modeling/PORTFOLIO_MANAGEMENT.md

-# Portfolio Class Integration
+# Portfolio Management System

 **Last Updated:** November 2025

-The algorithmic trading system has been enhanced with a powerful new Portfolio class that provides advanced backtesting and optimization capabilities.
-This integration represents a significant upgrade to the system's portfolio management capabilities while maintaining full backward compatibility.
+The algorithmic trading system features a comprehensive portfolio management system that integrates forecasting, signals, and backtesting into a unified, production-ready framework.

 ## New Features